hmw-github/awt-lecture-sources/02-ts/hello-world/README.md

 To build your project, you can run `npm run build` which will run tsc and store the JS files in the dist folder.

 This is useful when you want to serve the JS files to a browser to be executed on the client side.

+## Debugging your code

+- set breakpoints to make your program stop at interesting code lines
+- use the "Run" menu and select "Start Debugging" => execution will stop at one of the breakpoints